volodymyrDashuk/tim/README.md

         - ProjectItem               … Contains the logic, markup and styles of the project card.
         - ProjectList               … Contains the logic, markup and styles of the project list.
         - Sidebar                   … Contains the logic, markup and styles of the sidebar (navigation).
+        - TimeReportItem            … Contains the logic, markup and styles of the time report item.
+        - TimeReportList            … Contains the logic, markup and styles of the time report list section.
         - TimesheetTable            … Contains the logic, markup and styles of the timesheet list.
         - TimesheetTableDaysFilter  … Contains the logic, markup and styles of the filtration by day in the timesheet table.
         - TimesheetTableItem        … Contains the logic, markup and styles for every entry in the timesheet.